Frequently Asked Questions

 Do I need to organise insurance?

 Tutors and volunteers are covered by the Riverfly Partnership’s insurance for the duration of a training course.
 At any other point, monitors must be covered by their own hub/group insurance for carrying out volunteering tasks.
 Bigger hubs/groups often have their own insurance as part and parcel of their volunteer engagement offering.
-Smaller groups, angling groups and independents should seek to have their own insurance — if you search online for volunteer insurance, you will see find the options available.
+Smaller groups, angling groups and independents should seek to have their own insurance — if you search online for volunteer insurance, you will see the options available.

 Header photo: copyright Will O’Hea